cjpatton/ppm/draft-patton-multi-ppm.md

   # Aggregators compute the final output.
   return sum(output_shares)
 ~~~
-{: #daf-alg title="Definition of the aggregation function computed by an
+{: #run-daf title="Definition of the aggregation function computed by an
 s-aggregator DAF."}